philipdaveby/philipdaveby/README.md

 # Hey 👋

 ➡️ I'm Philip Daveby
-➡️ Former professional musician, now fullstack JavaScript developer living in Stockholm
+➡️ Former professional musician, now fullstack developer living in Stockholm
-➡️ Driven by learning and passionate about frontend, tech, business development & music
-➡️ I love solving problems and seeing the bigger picture
+➡️ Driven by learning and passionate about tech, business development & making teams perform at their best ➡️ I love solving problems and seeing the bigger picture

 ### [LinkedIn](https://www.linkedin.com/in/philipdaveby/)